mjrotter4445/MechaCar_Statistical_Analysis/README.md

 # Deliverable #2
 ## Summary Statistics on Suspension Coils ##

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils *must not exceed 100 pounds per square inch*.
 **Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**

 We'll start with **ALL LOTS**.
-The current manufacturing data meet this design specification for all manufacturing lots in total.
-According to the results (Figure 2) shows that variance is 62.29 PSI, that is within requirements of not exceeding variance 100 PSI.
+The current manufacturing data meets this design specification for all manufacturing lots in total.
+According to the results (Figure 2) shows that variance is 62.29 PSI and that is within requirements of not exceeding variance 100 PSI.

 <p align="center">
   <img width="400" height=100" src="https://github.com/mjrotter4445/MechaCar_Statistical_Analysis/blob/main/Graphics/fig%202%20Summ%20Stats%20Susp%20Coils%20ALL%20Lots.jpg">